onnx/sklearn-onnx/_sources/pipeline.rst.txt

 .. index:: parser, shape calculator, converter

-Three kinds of functions are involved into the conversion of a *scikit-pipeline*.
+Three kinds of functions are involved in the conversion of a *scikit-pipeline*.
 Each of them is called in the following
 order:

 * **parser(scope, model, inputs, custom_parser)**:
-  the parser builds the expected outputs of a model, as the resulting graph must contain unique names, *scope* contains all names already given,
+  The parser builds the expected outputs of a model.
+  As the resulting graph must contain unique names, *scope* contains all names already given.
-  *model* is the model to convert,
+  *model* is the model to convert.
   *inputs* are the *inputs* the model receives in the *ONNX* graph.
 It is a list of :class:`Variable <skl2onnx.common._topology.Variable>`.